 CBD Isolate vs Full-Spectrum CBD Oil?
 What’s the Difference

 As the world of CBD continues to expand, so does its formulas.
-While you might be familiar CBD oil and CBD capsules, getting to grips with CBD terminology like CBD isolate, full-spectrum and broad-spectrum may be somewhat confusing.
+While you might be familiar with CBD oil and CBD capsules, getting to grips with CBD terminology like CBD isolate, full-spectrum, and broad-spectrum may be somewhat confusing.

 CBD, also known as cannabidiol, is one of many cannabinoid compounds found in the hemp plant.
 CBD and THC are two of the most well known, however, there are a plethora of other cannabinoids that also occur in the plant.

 There are over 100 other cannabinoids found in hemp– such as CBG, CBN, and CBDa, that when combined with CBD are thought to have an increased effect.

 Here we take a look at the main difference between CBD isolate vs full-spectrum CBD to give you all the facts.

 In this article we will cover: